-- 1 second – when user will notice the delay, but without interrupted flow of thought;
+- 1 second – when the user will notice the delay, but the flow of thought won’t be interrupted;

-- 10 seconds – when user attention is completely lost.
+- 10 seconds – when the user’s attention is completely lost.

 Specify the current workload for a measurement.
-Since you may have, say, 5 thousand users on average during the day and 1 thousand at night, define which load scenarios you document.
+Since you may have, say, 5,000 users on average during the day and 1,000 at night, define which load scenarios you need to document.
 Maybe you document both, maybe you want to set up the highest threshold.

 Don’t include the time it takes to deliver results by third parties.
 If your operation depends on calls that return data from a third-party API, your development team won’t be able to take responsibility for that.

 Acknowledge the architectural constraints.
 If developers are dealing with an enterprise solution or a legacy system, there may be very few ways to improve performance without reworking the entire architecture.

 Define your scalability expectations.
 We also included scalability in this section, since it considers the maximum load that the system doesn’t necessarily process now, but may process in the near future.
 For instance, you expect that the number of sessions in the application will double after a marketing campaign and you still want to preserve the existing performance.
 Although it’s hard to make predictions in advance, it’s worth setting at least some load expectations.